pingcap/docs-cn/sql/precision-math.md

 The DECIMAL data type is a fixed-point type and the calculations are exact.
 The FLOAT and DOUBLE data types are floating-point types and calculations are approximate.

-## DECIMAL Data Type Characteristics
+## DECIMAL data type characteristics

 This section discusses the following topics of the characteristics of the DECIMAL data type (and its synonyms):